Ali Tajer

 Content

-The half-day tutorial will be structured as follows with presenters denoted by their initials.
+The half-day tutorial will be structured as follows, with presenters denoted by their initials.

-Part 1: Introduction and Background
+Part 1: Introduction and Background (45 minutes)

 -